 Green has been Courtyard’s signature color since Marriott launched the brand 30 years ago.
 Now it is even greener with the introduction of a guest recycling program for the environment.
 Receptacles for paper, glass, plastic and metal are conveniently located by side exits.

-The 12-story hotel features HQ Dallas – a rooftop bar and tapas restaurant, a fitness center and guest laundry, and offers 5,000 square feet of meeting space to accommodate functions of up to 250 people.
+The six-story hotel features a heated indoor swimming pool, an outdoor terrace with a fire pit, a fitness center and guest laundry, and offers 3,669 square feet of flexible indoor and outdoor event space to accommodate functions of up to 325 people.